 The act of protesting has been a human necessity since the beginning of civilisation.
 To be able to bear witness and express support or defiance to a particular event or situation is a desire that will remain part of the human condition until the end of time.

 However, the protest as a form of objection is going through an interesting transition due to the rise of social media.
-With this new ease of reacting to world events via platforms like Facebook, Twitter and Instagram we can often find ourselves prisoners to this new found freedom, treading carefully in an unforgiving terrain where our online comments and political views can be used against us with devastating effects, in some cases causing people to lose their jobs, friends and extended networks.
+With this new ease of reacting to world events via platforms like Facebook, Twitter and Instagram we can often find ourselves prisoners to this new found freedom, treading carefully in the age of cancel-culture where our online social and political statements can be used against, often taken out of context with devastating effects, in some cases causing people to lose their jobs, friends and extended networks.

-the online source that promoted my protests, creating a playful encounter that uses irony, word play and face value assumptions.
+A Year in Protest comprises of 30 individual portraits that when scanned via a QR code redirects the public to the online source that promoted my protest, creating a playful encounter that uses irony, wordplay and face value assumptions.